Jewish Cultural Heritage

 "To recover the past and shape the future" is the educational mission of POLIN Museum.
 It is also the mission of the Jewish Cultural Heritage project, based on a belief that getting to know the history of Polish Jews enhances the historical awareness of Poles, Jews and Europeans, for Jewish history is an integral part of the history of Poland, Europe, and the Jewish diaspora.

 Our wide array of educational programmes is now reaching youth, educators, specialists, and the general public across the globe, thanks to €10 million grant from Iceland, Liechtenstein and Norway within the EEA Grants, and to the state budget.

-The grant is dedicated to the realisation of the Jewish Cultural Heritage project from March 2020 until April 2024, in partnership with the Norwegian institutions: The Center for Studies of Holocaust and Religious Minorities, The European Wergeland Centre, The Falstad Centre as well as the Jewish museums in Oslo and in Trondheim, and the Emanuel Ringelblum Jewish Historical Institute in Warsaw.
+The grant is dedicated to the realisation of the Jewish Cultural Heritage project from March 2020 until April 2024, in partnership with the Norwegian institutions: The Norwegian Center for Holocaust and Minority Studies, The European Wergeland Centre, The Falstad Centre as well as the Jewish museums in Oslo and in Trondheim, and the Emanuel Ringelblum Jewish Historical Institute in Warsaw.

 The main goals of the programme are to re¬cover and transmit the legacy of Polish Jews through educational and cultural programmes.
 We do believe that exposure to the rich and dramatic history of Polish Jews provides more than knowledge of history – it teaches us respect for people from different ethnic and religious backgrounds, strengthens the resolve to fight xenophobia, and prepares young people for life in today’s diverse society.